 Ask yourself: Am I feeling a lack of accountability for quality, communication, decisions, or outcomes?
 When we act freely on our decisions and they are aligned with our values and personal well-being, we take full responsibility for the quality of our work and relationships while accepting accountability for our mistakes.
 Personal responsibility increases with ownership.
 Personal accountability increases when you set healthy boundaries.

 Let your feelings be your guide.
-The next time you agree to do something and then feel resentment, resistance, withholding, blaming, or nonaccountability, ask yourself: Is my heart in my decision, or am I just being compliant?
+The next time you agree to do something and then feel resentment, resistance, withholding, blaming, or a lack of accountability, ask yourself: Is my heart in this decision, or am I giving up something important to me?

-From a place of emotional maturity, we sometimes choose to give when it's inconvenient or demands greater effort or isn't perhaps our burning desire—but we care enough for our self and others so that giving in that moment IS our truth, not compliance.
+And of course, we sometimes choose to give when it's inconvenient or demands greater effort or isn't perhaps our burning desire—but we care enough for our self and others so that giving in that moment IS our truth, not compliance.
+This choice is made from a place of emotional maturity.
 We avoid committing a felony against our self while contributing to the greater whole.
 Then we can say yes wholeheartedly, withholding nothing and giving our greatest value.